Value Dowel Jig

 While dowels are superior in strength, a biscuit is more than sturdy enough for many projects and is best used for:

 - Face frames.
-During cabinet construction its common to build large, complex face frames that require dozens or hundreds of joints.
+During cabinet construction, building large, complex face frames that require dozens or hundreds of joints is common.
 Which is where a biscuit machine can zip through cuts and allow for fast assembly

 - Precision.
 Because a biscuit joint has some flexibility in the joint, it is easier to both cut and align the finished wood piece